 sshd is listening on a port other than the one you are connecting to.
 By default, SSH from the Browser connects to the instance on port 22.
 If you are running

 The firewall rule allowing SSH access is enabled, but is not configured to allow connections from GCP Console services.
 Source IP addresses for browser-based SSH sessions are dynamically allocated by GCP Console and can vary from session to session.
-For the feature to work, you must allow connections either from any IP address or from Google's IP address range which you can retrieve using public SPF records.
+For the feature to work, you must allow connections either from any IP address or from Google's IP address range, which you can retrieve by using public SPF records.

-Handling "Could not connect, retrying..." error
+Handling the "Could not connect, retrying..." error

 The boot disk of the instance has run out of free space.
 When the connection is established, the guest environment updates the

 ~/.ssh/authorized_keysfile with the public SSH key used for the current session.
 If the disk runs out of free space, the update fails.
 To identify issues with disk space, check the serial console output of the instance and look for "No space left" errors.
 Here are some methods that you can use to resolve disk space issues:

 - Resize the boot persistent disk of the instance to increase its size.
 If the operating system image used by the instance supports automatic resizing, this is the easiest option because the operating system automatically resizes the root partition to match the new size after the instance is restarted.

 - If you know which files are using the disk space,

 create a startup script that deletes the

 unnecessary files and frees space for the instance to start.